scientific-python/specs/spec-0008/index.md

 ### Hardening workflow environment permissions

-Workflows that publish release artifacts should have _run triggers_ that require intentional actions by maintainers (e.g., `on workflow_dispatch` in GitHub Actions) and require multiple maintainers to approve the workflow to run (c.f.
+Workflows that publish release artifacts should have _run triggers_ that require intentional actions by maintainers (e.g., `workflow_dispatch` in GitHub Actions) and require multiple maintainers to approve the workflow to run (c.f.
 "Use GitHub Actions environments" section below).
 This is to safeguard the project from any one maintainer having the ability to commit to the default branch and make a release directly.

-It is also strongly recommended that the repository requires signed commits so that all releases have a verified commit to which they correspond.
+It is also strongly recommended that the repository requires [signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) so that all releases have a verified commit to which they correspond.
 The branch from which the release is made should also be protected.

 #### Restrict permissions in CI runners to the minimum required